 Please read the information below.
-This page must be completed and returned to your student's advisor no later than Sept 30, 2022.
+This acknowledgment must be signed no later than Sept 30, 2024.

 Student Acknowledgement

 I have read the Student Handbook with my parent(s) and reviewed it with my advisor and teachers at Hillel Torah.
 I agree to follow the norms and rules outlined in this Handbook.
 I understand that I will be held accountable for my choices and behavior as described in this Handbook.